Mr. Plastic is ready to answer all your technical plastic questions

 simplify the design.

-A. HDPE welds very nicely.
-In fact welding is the preferred method of joining HDPE.
+welds very nicely.
+In fact welding is the preferred method of joining HDPE

 Q. I was wondering how good is the chemical resistance of PC to